About Me

 My road to becoming a dietitian started in the exercise and fitness world.
 I completed a Bachelor of Kinesiology from Acadia University which I used to begin working as a personal trainer.
 I started noticing a lot of confusion around nutrition topics.
 I decided I needed to become a nutrition expert (and go back to school!).
 After graduating with distinction from the Bachelor of Applied Human Nutrition program at Mount Saint Vincent University, I completed my dietetic internships.
 Through which I gained valuable clinical and practical experience.

-I’m also more than halfway through the Master of Applied Human Nutrition program at Mount Saint Vincent University!
+More recently, I completed the Master of Applied Human Nutrition program at Mount Saint Vincent University!

 We all have reasons for wanting to be healthy.